Skip to main content

 Vitamin A contributes to the maintenance of normal skin.

-Vitamin A contributes to the maintenance of normal vision.
+Vitamin A contributes to the maintenance of normal Sehkraft.

 Vitamin A contributes to normal function of the immune system.

-Vitamin A has a role in the process of cell specialization.
+Vitamin A has a function in cell specialization.

-A source of vitamin A contains at least 15% of the significant amount 800 µg vitamin A per day.
+A vitamin A source contains at least 15% of the significant amount 800 µg vitamin A per day.

 Vitamin B12

-Vitamin B12 contributes to normal functioning of the nervous system.
+Vitamin B12 contributes to normal function of the nervous system.

 Vitamin B12 contributes to normal psychological function.

-Vitamin B12 contributes to normal red blood cell formation.
+Vitamin B12 contributes to normal formation of red blood cells.

 Vitamin B12 contributes to normal function of the immune system.